YogeshAmbhore/django-deployment-guide/README.md

    - Change to the cloned project directory.

 10. **Install Project Requirements (Optional if not using Docker):**
     - Install all project requirements.
-[Poetry Reference](https://awstip.com/utilizing-poetry-for-managing-python-project-requirements-b911245d3aa2)

 11. **Configure Security Group:**
     - Update the security group to allow requests on port 8000.